mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 vulnerable to hurricanes.
 Thus we could expect to regularly see waves as strong as 100 kph.
-By applying the T-O-A equations we can see that the Tower would regularly encounter waves of 150 metres.
+By applying the T-O-A equations we can see that the Tower would regularly encounter waves of 150 meters.
 As an aside, were it not for the world's inhabitants being of Scanian origin and thus immune to motion sickness, these waves would prevent any use of surface transport